dmarticus/dmarticus.github.io/_posts/2020-11-19-building-a-fantasy-football-draft-assistance-algorithm-part-2.md

 ![UI Demo](../../../media/second_best_boxplot.png){:width="740px"}

-Tying all of these visualizations together led to a visualization that looked something like this:
+Tying all of these visualizations together led to a final output that looked something like this:

 ![UI Demo](../../../media/UI_demo.png)